Rubella is an upper respiratory infection most known for its red rash.

 Upper respiratory symptoms and fatigue are first, followed by the rash.

-Babies whose mothers have rubella during pregnancy, especially during the first trimester, may be miscarried or stillborn, or they may be born with severe birth defects known as congenital rubella syndrome , which can cause:
+If a mother has rubella during the first 3 months, the baby may be miscarried or stillborn.
+Or they may be born with severe birth defects known as congenital rubella syndrome .
+This can cause:

 You will be asked about your symptoms and health history.
 A physical exam will be done.
 Blood tests will be done.